Message Blocking lets you block unwanted messages to and from your phone.

 - Instant messages or email on Windows Mobile or BlackBerry devices

-To report spam text messages, see Text message spam.
+To report spam text messages, review the Text message spam page for details.

 - Commercial messages are text messages business send to their customers and come from two number types: